Mario Gaudino

 Mario F.L.
-Gaudino MSCE, FEBCTS, FACC, FAHA is an Italian cardiothoracic surgeon who is the Stephen and Suzanne Weiss Professor in Cardiothoracic Surgery (II) of Weill Cornell Medicine and an attending cardiac surgeon at NewYork-Presbyterian Hospital and Weill Cornell Medical Center.
+Gaudino, MD, PhD, MSCE, FEBCTS, FACC, FAHA is an Italian cardiothoracic surgeon who is the Stephen and Suzanne Weiss Professor in Cardiothoracic Surgery (II) and Professor of Clinical Epidemiology and Health Services Research at Weill Cornell Medicine, an attending cardiac surgeon at NewYork-Presbyterian Hospital and Weill Cornell Medical Center, and the current Editor-in-Chief of the European Journal of Cardio-Thoracic Surgery.
 He is an expert in coronary revascularization and clinical trialist.
-He is known for demonstrating that posterior pericardiotomy at the time of cardiac surgery reduced the incidence of post-operative atrial fibrillation and pericardial effusion.
-He is also the principal investigator for the upcoming multinational ROMA and ROMA-Women trials investigating radial artery grafting in coronary artery bypass grafting.
-He is also a principal investigator for the upcoming STICH3C trial, comparing coronary artery bypass grafting and percutaneous coronary intervention in patients with low ejection fraction.
+He is known for conducting the PALACS trial, which demonstrated that posterior pericardiotomy at the time of cardiac surgery reduced the incidence of post-operative atrial fibrillation and pericardial effusion.

 Education

-Gaudino completed medical school in 1994 at the Catholic University of Rome and completed his residency in cardiac surgery at the same institution in 1999.
-Following this, he completed a clinical fellowship in cardiac surgery at Hospital San Camillo de Lellis in Rieti and joined the faculty at the Catholic University of Rome in 2000.
+Gaudino completed medical school in 1994 graduating cum laude at the Catholic University of Rome and completed his residency in cardiac surgery at the same institution in 1999.
+During his residency, he completed a research fellowship at the European Homograft Bank in Brussels.
+Following residency, he completed a clinical fellowship in cardiac surgery at Hospital San Camillo de Lellis in Chieti with Prof. Calafiore.
+He joined the faculty at the Catholic University of Rome in 2000 as an assistant professor and staff cardiac surgeon.
 In 2014, he joined Weill Cornell Medical Center as a aortic surgery fellow for 2 years and joined the faculty at Weill Cornell Medical Center in 2016.
 In 2017, he was promoted to the role of Stephen and Suzanne Weiss Professor in Cardiothoracic Surgery (II).
 In 2020, he completed both a MS in clinical epidemiology at Weill Cornell Medical College and his PhD at Maastricht University on the topic of the radial artery in CABG.
+In 2021, he was appointed a Professor of Clinical Epidemiology and Health Services Research at the Weill Cornell Graduate School of Medical Sciences.

 Research

 Gaudino's research focuses on coronary arterial bypass grafting, aortic and mitral surgery and novel adjunctive procedures in cardiac surgery.
-Gaudino has published over 600 peer-reviewed publications covering clinical research.
-Gaudino is also the Assistant Dean for Clinical Trials, Director for the Joint Clinical Trials Office (JCTO), and the Director of Translational and Clinical Research for the Department of Cardiothoracic Surgery at Weill Cornell Medicine.
+He has published over 700 peer-reviewed publications covering clinical research.
+He is also the Assistant Dean for Clinical Trials, Director for the Joint Clinical Trials Office (JCTO), and the Director of Translational and Clinical Research for the Department of Cardiothoracic Surgery at Weill Cornell Medicine.
 He has published as first and last author in the New England Journal of Medicine, The Lancet and the Journal of the American Medical Association.
-He was part of the guideline writing committee for the 2021 ACC/AHA Myocardial Revascularization Guidelines.
-He is also the Chair of the Coronary Artery Surgery Task Force of the European Association for Cardio-thoracic Surgery.
-He is the author of Technical Aspects of Modern Coronary Artery Bypass Surgery, a textbook published in 2020 along with several book chapters published in various texts.

-Gaudino is a deputy editor of Journal of Cardiac Surgery, a senior editor of Annals of Thoracic Surgery and a feature editor of Journal of Thoracic and Cardiovascular Surgery.
-He also serves on the editorial board of Journal of Cardiothoracic Surgery.